ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

     print(StandardScaler.deserialize(metadata["preprocessor_pkl"]))

 In this example, we persist the fitted preprocessor using the ``Trainer(metadata={...})`` constructor argument.
-This arg specifies a dict that will available from ``TrainContext.get_metadata()`` and ``checkpoint.get_metadata()`` for checkpoints saved from the Trainer.
+This arg specifies a dict that will be available from ``TrainContext.get_metadata()`` and ``checkpoint.get_metadata()`` for checkpoints saved from the Trainer.
 This enables recreation of the fitted preprocessor for use for inference.

 Performance tips
 ----------------

 Prefetching batches
 ~~~~~~~~~~~~~~~~~~~
 While iterating over your dataset for training, you can increase ``prefetch_batches`` in :meth:`iter_batches <ray.data.DataIterator.iter_batches>` or :meth:`iter_torch_batches <ray.data.DataIterator.iter_torch_batches>` to further increase performance.
-While training on the current batch, this launches N background threads to fetch and process the next N batches.
+While training on the current batch, this launches background threads to fetch and process the next N batches.

 This approach can help if training is bottlenecked on cross-node data transfer or on last-mile preprocessing such as converting batches to tensors or executing ``collate_fn``.
 However, increasing ``prefetch_batches`` leads to more data that needs to be held in heap memory.
 By default, ``prefetch_batches`` is set to 1.